 Rental cars at Sacramento Airport

-Budget Tip: When returning a car to SMF, the nearby ARCO gas station used to be a great deal for refueling, but under new ownership it now has some of the highest prices in the region.
+Budget Tip: When returning a car to SMF, the nearby ARCO gas station used to be a good deal for refueling, but under new ownership it now has some of the highest prices in the region.
 While the ARCO is still cheaper than paying the rental company to refill the car, I recommend filling up at a gas station closer to Sacramento.

 Parking at Sacramento Airport

-Sacramento Airports provides parking space at five separate lots, with two economy lots requiring a short shuttle bus ride.
-I’d recommend the economy lots as very good deals for long-term airport parking, but you need to have the time to wait for the shuttle buses that run only once every half hour.
+I’d recommend the economy lots as good deals for long-term airport parking, but you need to have the time to wait for the shuttle buses that run every 25–30 minutes.

-Note that an ongoing multi-year parking construction project may temporarily modify access to SMF garages, but in the long-term will greatly improve size and access to parking.
+Note that an ongoing multi-year parking construction project may temporarily modify access to SMF garages, but in the long-term will improve size and access to parking.
 Check ahead to see if construction has temporarily closed garages or redirected traffic.

 Navigating SMF terminal